mandiant/flare-fakenet-ng/README.md

 host to test connectivity it will get a valid response.
 The Linux Diverter logs and forwards all ICMP packets to localhost.

+NOTE: Some listeners can handle file uploads (e.g. TFTPListener and BITSListener).
+All uploaded files will be stored in the current working directory with a configurable prefix (e.g. "tftp_" for TFTP uploads).

 Listener Filtering
 ------------------